 What to eat

-This is high-desert Potosino food, simple and hearty, built for cold nights and pilgrims.
-Do not come expecting a dining scene; come expecting good, honest plates.
+This is high-desert Potosino cooking, simple and hearty, built for cold nights and hungry pilgrims.
+Do not come expecting a dining scene, because there is not one, and that is fine.
+Come expecting honest plates cooked on a comal, warm drinks against the altitude, and a couple of dishes you will not eat this well anywhere else.

 The regional dishes to try:

-• Gorditas — thick corn pockets stuffed with beans, chicharron, cheese or stews, cooked on a comal at stalls near the church.
+• Gorditas — thick corn pockets split and stuffed with beans, chicharron prensado, requeson, or a stew, cooked to order on the comal at the stalls near the church.
+The reliable, cheap, delicious backbone of eating in Real.

-• Cabrito and desert stews — this is dry ranching country, so goat and slow-cooked meats show up on menus.
+• Cabrito and desert stews — this is dry ranching country, so goat and slow-cooked meats show up on the fuller menus, along with hearty bean and chile dishes.

 Where to eat

 Prices are approximate and the site verifies specifics separately.
-Bring cash; card acceptance is patchy up here.
+Bring cash, because card acceptance is patchy and the small stalls are cash-only.
+For where the locals themselves line up, see where locals go.